alvaroreig/emtmad-bus-times-bw/README.md

 ### CORS

-The SSL certificate in the endpoint ( https://openbus.emtmadrid.es ) is self-signed, so you will need to add to your browser's truststore.
+The SSL certificate in the endpoint ( https://openbus.emtmadrid.es ) is self-signed, so you will need to add it to your browser's truststore.

 ## Development

+Do you want to contribute?
 Great!
 Pull requests are more than welcome.